 Cow’s Milk Protein Allergy (CMPA) is often the first allergy that appears during early childhood and affects approximately 2-3 percent of the population in developed countries.

-We have recently completed a Phase I/II trial to study the safety and efficacy of Viaskin Milk in pediatric and adolescent patients.
-Viaskin Milk was granted U.S. Food and Drug Administration (FDA) Fast Track Designation in September 2016.
+We have completed a Phase 1/2 trial to study the safety and efficacy of Viaskin Milk in pediatric and adolescent patients.

-The Viaskin Milk Efficacy and Safety (MILES) trial is a multi-center, double-blind, placebo-controlled, randomized Phase I/II trial to study the safety and efficacy of Viaskin Milk conducted at 17 sites in North America.
+MILES is a multi-center, double-blind, placebo-controlled, randomized Phase 1/2 trial to study the safety and efficacy of Viaskin Milk conducted at 17 sites in North America.
 The study was divided into two consecutive parts.
 Part A of the MILES trial was completed with no safety concerns.
-Part B was designed to determine a safe and effective dose in two age groups: children ages two to 11 and adolescents ages 12 to 17 with IgE-mediated cow’s milk protein allergy, or CMPA.
+Part B was designed to determine a safe and effective dose in two age groups: children ages 2 to 11 and adolescents ages 12 to 17 with IgE-mediated cow’s milk protein allergy, or CMPA.

-Pilot Clinical Trial of Viaskin Milk with Assistance Publique Hopitaux de Paris (AP-HP)
+Pilot Clinical Trial of Epicutaneous Immunotherapy in Cow’s Milk Allergy with Assistance Publique Hopitaux de Paris (AP-HP)